lolusername/CST4714_DB_admin/week_4/instructor_guide.md

   * `REPEATABLE READ` — the whole transaction sees a consistent snapshot; repeated reads return the same rows even if others commit changes.
   * `SERIALIZABLE` — prevents all anomalies by detecting conflicts and forcing retries.
 - **Session vs transaction settings**:
-  * `SET SESSION CHARACTERISTICS AS TRANSACTION ISOLATION LEVEL ...;` changes the default isolation level for all future transactions in that session.
+  * `SET SESSION CHARACTERISTICS AS TRANSACTION ISOLATION LEVEL ...;` changes the default isolation level for every transaction you open in that connection from that point onward.
+Think of it as telling PostgreSQL, “until I disconnect, assume every new `BEGIN;` should run at REPEATABLE READ (or whatever level you chose).”
+Use this when you want to compare a set of behaviours with the stronger level applied automatically.
-  * `SET TRANSACTION ISOLATION LEVEL ...;` inside a transaction affects only the current one.
+  * `SET TRANSACTION ISOLATION LEVEL ...;` must run *inside* an open transaction (after `BEGIN;`).
+It overrides the isolation level for that single transaction only, then reverts to the session default after `COMMIT;` or `ROLLBACK;`.
+This is perfect for one-off experiments where you do not want to change the ongoing default.
-  * Use these commands to demonstrate how isolation affects behaviour during the live demo.
+  * Demo flow: open two shells.
+In shell A, leave the default isolation in place.
+In shell B, run `SET SESSION CHARACTERISTICS AS TRANSACTION ISOLATION LEVEL REPEATABLE READ;`, then show how a long-running `SELECT` in shell B keeps seeing the same snapshot while shell A continues to update rows.
+Repeat the demo with `SET TRANSACTION ISOLATION LEVEL SERIALIZABLE;` inside a single transaction so students see a serialization failure without altering the rest of the session.
 - **Demo**:
 ```sql
 BEGIN;